norawolf/norawolf.github.io/_posts/2019-02-01-notable_books_cli_application.markdown

 The answer: It doesn’t!
 (Yet).

 Over to the Book class, to create a custom genre= method, so that when I call .books on an instance of the Genre class, it returns actual Book instances instead of string names.
+A book's `genre=` property is set equal to an array containing 1, 2, or 3 Genre instances.
+So, I added iteration that for each instance in the genre array, shovel this Book instance (`self`) into the `genre.books` array.

   ```
 	 def genre=(genre)
      @genre = genre

-     #genre is an array of 1 or 2 or 3 instances
-     # for each instance in the genre array (Fiction, Poetry, etc)
-     # associate this Book instance being instantiated to that Genre

       genre.each do |genre_instance|
         genre_instance.books << self
       end